konfuzio-ai/konfuzio-sdk/docs/dvui/explanations.md

 .. image:: ./images/docid.png

-To complete the setup, create an environment variables file `.env` on the root of the repository based on the [.env.example](https://github.com/konfuzio-ai/document-validation-ui/blob/main/.env.example) for specifying the following values:
+To complete the setup, create an environment variables file `.env` on the root of the repository based on the [.env.example](https://github.com/konfuzio-ai/document-validation-ui/blob/main/.env.example) for specifying the following required values:

-- The user token
+- The user token: `VUE_APP_GUEST_USER_TOKEN`
-- The Document id
+- The Document id: `VUE_APP_DOCUMENT_ID`

 Some other optional variables you can include are:

-- The API URL
+- The API URL: `VUE_APP_API_URL`.
+It will be `https://app.konfuzio.com/api/v3` if left empty.
-- The images URL
+- The images URL: `VUE_APP_DOCUMENT_IMAGES_URL`.
+It will be `https://app.konfuzio.com` if left empty.
+- The language of the app: `VUE_APP_I18N_LOCALE`.
+The default will be `en` if none is provided in this file or in the `HTML`.
-- The default language of the app
+- The default language of the app: `VUE_APP_I18N_FALLBACK_LOCALE`.
+The same as for the language of the app applies.
-- The Category ID
+- Sentry [DSN](https://docs.sentry.io/product/sentry-basics/dsn-explainer/?original_referrer=https%3A%2F%2Fwww.google.com%2F): `VUE_APP_SENTRY_DSN`
+- Sentry [environment](https://docs.sentry.io/product/sentry-basics/environments/?original_referrer=https%3A%2F%2Fwww.google.com%2F): `VUE_APP_SENTRY_ENVIRONMENT`
+- The path to a list of Documents in the application: `VUE_APP_DOCUMENTS_LIST_PATH`.
+This variable will be used to redirect the user to the specified list of Documents in the application so that they can continue with the review process of other Documents after certain changes like [splitting](https://help.konfuzio.com/document-validation-ui/review-documents/split/index.html), rotating or sorting.
+A `/` character should be added both at the start and end of the pathname.

 You can also set the Document id through the URL query parameters like `?document=ID`.
 This will have priority over any other Document id that is set on `.env` or in `index.html`.
 For the other variables, the `.env` will also have priority from the ones defined in the HTML.